qiy-chen/provider-directory-takehome/README.md

+# Archived Repository

+This repository has been archived and is no longer maintained.

 # THVC Provider Directory Frontend Challenge

 TELUS Health Virtual Care (THVC) is an alternative way to access primary care health services in Canada.
 Think of it as a “virtual walk-in clinic”, but without any wait and better follow-up care.
 We provide on-demand primary care to more than 2.8 million Canadians.